After Harry Kane, Spurs fear losing Son Heung Min for 2 years due to bizarre South Korean law - NewsX

 As per a Sun report, Son Heung Min could be facing a jail term if he fails to abide by the law, a punishment which almost 400 of his country citizens are currently enduring for not serving in the army.
 He has been in phenomenal goal scoring touch this season for Spurs with six goals in last six games and 19 goals across competitions this season.
 He is expected to shoulder the goalscoring responsibilities in the absence of Kane but that will be unlikely if the South Korean government subject him to the bizarre rule.
 Son is also expected to be in the line up when South Korea travels to Russia for the upcoming FIFA World Cup 2018.

 ALSO READ: Manchester United’s early exit from Champions League nothing new for Jose Mourinho.
-Here’s whyFor all the latest National News, download NewsX App
+Here’s whyFor all the latest Sports News, download NewsX App